SE-sustainability/Project_code/docs/source/screens.rst

 *Retrieving and inserting correct Reminder*

 When the user long presses on a reminder, :samp:`_loadReminderOptions` is triggered and the :samp:`reminderId` is used in the :samp:`reminderScreen` class.
 This class uses the Primary Key of the Reminder (:samp:`reminderId`) into the database to retrieve the rest of the data for the reminder's record.
-This data is then used to populates the relevant fields within the screen.
+This data is then used to populate the relevant fields within the screen.

 The code for this is below: